 For five hundred years families

-have kept customs whose significance
+have kept customs whose significance and meaning was forgotten.

 These are stories of people who asked what they meant